How To Start a Non-Profit

 consult a lawyer for individual advice on issues raised below.

-Thanks to Quianna Lewis, Elon JD/MBA and Ryan Fairchild of Odin Law & Media for their many volunteer
+Thanks to Quianna Lewis, Munson Law Firm and Ryan Fairchild of Odin Law & Media for their many volunteer

 hours of research, writing and editing required to create this resource